Walaafadol/alx-react/0x04-React_inline_styling/README.md

-## 0x03.
-React component
+## React inline styling
 ### Learning Objectives

+- the differences between using a CSS file and inline styling
+- how to use a CSS-in-JS tool like Aphrodite
+- how to use conditions within JS to apply different styles
-- When to use a Class or a function to create a component
+- how to use responsive design and make the application show a different UI according to the screen size
-- The lifecycle of a Class component
-- How to test a component
-- How to utilize a Jest spy to verify that a function is being called correctly
-- What an HOC is and how to use it
+- how to create small animations within the app
-- How to optimize performance and control which components to rend

-Task lists

-0. Commence with class components
+Tasks list

+ 0. Inline styling
-1. Lifecycles
+ 1. install Aphrodite
-2. Handling Events
-3. Reusable comments & specialization
+ 2. Conditionally applying style
+ 3. Responsive design
-4. Specialization
+ 4. Animation
-5. Use the new components
-6. Test the new components
-7. Create WithLogging HOC
-8. Write a test for the HOC
-9. Declare a pure component
-10. Make your own pure component